Saqlaintayab/sales-prediction-task-2/README.md

 ## Datasets
- The following datasets were used for this project: advertising.xls: The advertising dataset contains the information about the relationship between 'TV','Radio', 'Newspaper' and 'sales'.
+ The following datasets were used for this project: advertising.csv: The advertising dataset contains the information about the relationship between 'TV','Radio', 'Newspaper' and 'sales'.

 ## Libraries Used